 - Host institution and home institution must both provide letters indicating the amount of financial support provided (including if no financial support is provided).

-- The applicant must also provide curriculum Vitae, abbreviated if necessary (maximum of 10 pages).
+- The applicant must also provide curriculum Vitae (without profile picture), abbreviated if necessary (maximum of 10 pages).

 Please submit your application via our online platform – 2023 Detweiler Traveling Fellowship application.
 It is also preferred for support letters to be submitted via the online platform.

 September 6, 2022 – late applications will not be considered